 Fortunately though, the hunt wasn’t abandoned forever.
 A few years later, American physicists Frederick Reines and Clyde Cowan took up the challenge of trying to figure out how to detect the neutrino.
 To observe the neutrino in action, they decided to take a completely new approach: Instead of trying to detect the presence of a few neutrinos during beta decay, they decided to look at the opposite reaction where neutrinos and protons combine to produce neutrons.
 Using this method, all they needed was a known source of neutrinos, such as a nuclear reaction.

 They first thought they’d try to capture neutrinos released during a hydrogen bomb blast – an explosion that releases a bunch of neutrinos…and enough energy to pulverize anything within miles.
+(It was the early 50’s.
+The Cold War was happening.
+These bombs were being tested often back then.)

 With a little persuasion from a colleague who was concerned that their work would kill them, Reines and Cowan changed plans and decided to use a safer kind of neutrino-generating apparatus: a nuclear reactor where the neutrinos would pass through two 50-gallon tanks of water.